akirak/emacs-dumb-japanese/README.md

   the text temporarily in *hiragana* (ひらがな) but convert it into katakana using `japanese-katakana-region` command.

-`katawa-ivy` and its family sometimes suffers from an error returned by the Google CGI API and stops updating their candidates.
+`katawa-ivy` and its family sometimes suffer from an error returned by the Google CGI API and stops updating their candidates.
 In such a situation, you can abort the completion but resume it using `ivy-resume` command.